-A urinary tract infection or UTI is an infection that takes place anywhere within the urinary tract including the kidneys, ureters, bladder and urethra.
+A urinary tract infection or UTI is an infection that takes place anywhere within the urinary tract including the kidneys, ureters, bladder, and urethra.
 The vast majority of urinary tract infections occur within the urinary bladder.

-Women have a higher risk of higher risk of developing a UTI than men owing to the short length of the female urethra and its location in the vagina, a moist environment, and its proximity near the rectum, a source of bacteria.
+Women have a higher risk of developing a UTI than men owing to the short length of the female urethra and its location in the vagina, a moist environment, and its proximity near the rectum, a source of bacteria.
 The male penis creates a physical separation from the bacterial environment of the rectum and the longer urethral length makes it more difficult for bacteria to enter the end of the urethra at the meatus and initiate a UTI.

-The treatment for most urinary tract infection is antibiotic therapy; however, certain conditions require and intervention in addition to antibiotics such as a catheter to relieve urinary retention, lithotripsy to break up a stone, or a prostate reduction procedure.
+The treatment for most urinary tract infections is antibiotic therapy; however, certain conditions require and intervention in addition to antibiotics such as a catheter to relieve urinary retention, lithotripsy to break up a stone, or a prostate reduction procedure.

 Although on occasion a UTI can be asymptomatic, typical symptoms of a urinary tract infection include:

-Cystitis occurs when bacteria, most commonly E. Coli from the GI tract, enters the urethra and multiplies in the bladder.
+Cystitis occurs when bacteria, most commonly E. Coli from the GI tract, enters the urethra and multiply in the bladder.
 In women, the physical act of intercourse can allow bacteria to enter the urethra resulting in cystitis.
-Women are at increased risk for a UTI owing to their short urethra and its close proximity to the anus.
+Women are at increased risk for a UTI owing to their short urethra and its proximity to the anus.

 Urinary tract infections are more common in women than in men.
 Risk factors associated with UTIs in women include:

 Under normal circumstances, when a UTI is treated promptly and correctly, it is rare to have any complications or significant consequences.